Guilherme774/Guilherme774/README.md

 ### Hi there!
 I am Guilherme Silva 👋

 - 👨‍💻 I’m a Developer
-- 🔭 I’m currently working on Full Stack Developer
+- 🔭 I’m currently working on Front-end Developments
 - 🌱 I’m currently learning WEB Development with Angular and App Development with Flutter
 - 📫 How to reach me: silva.guilhermee77@gmail.com